mechbio/CGNPS/assembly/viz/README.md

 ### Usage
 1. Run the viz.sh to process ../data/combined.data.

-2. On first time run, each OVITO file may require to manually relocating combined2.data, init.dump_local and init.lammpstrj from ../data/ into the 'Data source' and the two 'Load trajectory' in the 'Modifications' pipelines respectively.
+2. On first time run, each OVITO file may require manual reloading of combined2.data, init.dump_local and init.lammpstrj from ../data/ into the 'Data source' and the two 'Load trajectory' in the 'Modifications' pipelines respectively.